riscvarchive/riscv-edk2-platforms/Platform/Intel/Readme.md

  * Adding board ports for more motherboards and systems
  * Adding Clang support

-Please feel free to contact Michael Kubacki (michael.a.kubacki at intel.com) and Isaac Oram (isaac.w.oram at intel.com) if you would like to discuss contribution ideas.
+Please feel free to contact Isaac Oram (isaac.w.oram at intel.com) if you would like to discuss contribution ideas.